supersede-project/feedback_gathering/web_library/README.md

     127.0.0.1	localhost.web-library.dev

-You then have to define some application settings and the Orchestrator as well as the Repository endpoint in the app/js/config.ts:
+You then have to define some application settings and the Orchestrator as well as the Repository endpoint in the app/js/config.ts or in a configuration file under app/js/configurations:

     export const apiEndpointOrchestrator = 'http://example.com/';
     export const applicationPath = 'orchestrator/feedback/{lang}/applications/';